Is there such a thing as the perfect golf swing?

 The Simple Golf Swing Program is one of those books/video courses that keeps things as simple as possible.

 Now, on the other hand there are some books out there about the golf swing that make it so complicated.
 I have made sure I have learned from these books as well and learned all the technical aspects of the golf swing because I am a professional instructor, but I do not teach that way.
 I feel it is important to keep things simple whilst teaching the golf swing.

 That said, if I am teaching a particular type of person I will go into more detail.
 Their personality will suit this approach.

 I have also learned from Chuck Cook and Martin Hall

-Most golf coaching books teach one way of doing things like David Leadbetter’s book “The Golf Swing”.
+Most golf coaching books teach one way of doing things like David Leadbetter’s book “The A Swing”.
 It is Mr Leadbetter’s opinion on how the golf swing should look.

 In The Golfing Machine book there are 4 quadrillion ways to perform a golf swing!

 That is a pretty big number.
 What does that tell you?

 It should tell you that a Golfing Machine Authorised Instructor can help a huge number of golfers with a huge number of different ways to correct their problems and that not all golf swings necessarily have to be the same.